 Being a global leader in cloud infrastructure & digital workspace technology, VMware provides cloud computing and platform virtualization software and services.
-VMware Cloud Foundation is a web app that helps Cloud admins monitor and manage both hardware and logical resources.
+VMware Cloud Foundation is a web app that helps Cloud admins monitor and manage both hardware and logical resources more efficiently to support cloud networking, storage and computing at the foundational level.
 I was brought to the team to do a complete redesign of the user interface and user flows to improve usability and achieve consistency with other VMware products.

 Interaction Design, Visual Design

 PM, Front End, Back End, Research, Design, Marketing

 VMware Cloud Foundation was initially built by engineers and was able to gain initial customers in their first year of release.
 However not only it was out of date visually, it also had a lot of usability issues that customers complained about .
 After conducting 10+ interviews amongst proxy users and technical marketing people who spoke to existing customers constantly, we started to develop empathy for the users's pain points working with the current UI and came to know what we can improve on for the new UI.

 A problem set was created to combine all the findings from interviews and UI audits.